helasraizam/OS/Readme.md

 	```
 	Note that there is no output, be patient.

-	4. Boot the USB key with the appropriate BIOS settings (UEFI ON).
+	4. Boot the USB key with the appropriate BIOS settings (UEFI ON).  ***There are two entries for the USB, and one of them is UEFI (the one that you wouldn't choose first).
+Make sure you're booted with EFI enabled by checking that `/sys/firmware/efi/efivars` exists.***

 2. Install Arch from USB.

-   1. Here's the tricky part.
-Run
+   1. Run
    ```
    modprobe efivarfs
    ```
-   immediately.

    2. Then set up an internet connection using standard methods (eg, wifi-menu)